 Users may submit a request to Euronext FX.
 Each request will be considered on a case-by-case basis and in the sole discretion of Euronext FX.

 Users must submit requests to review a transaction by contacting Euronext FX within 20 minutes of execution of such transaction at +1 (212) 201-7319 or email@example.com, and requesting that the transaction be reviewed pursuant to the Transaction Review Policy.
+Prime brokers may submit a request to review a transaction within the time period set forth in the Participating Financial Institution (PFI) Addendum or other similar legal agreement, or if no time period is stated in the PFI Addendum, a reasonable time after execution or the transaction.
 User’s review request must include the following information:

 If a series of transactions are affected, a single request for review submitted to Euronext FX identifying all of the series is acceptable.